kushal-jr/Kushal-jr/README.md

 You can click the Preview link to take a look at your changes.
 --->

-##Snake eating my rare contributions
+--> Snake eating my rare contributions

 ![snake gif](https://github.com/Kushal-jr/Kushal-jr/blob/output/github-contribution-grid-snake.gif)